pantheon-systems/documentation/source/content/guides/wordpress-pantheon/07-wordpress-developers.md

 ## Testing WordPress Core Updates

-Review our [Testing WordPress Core Development Versions](/wordpress-development-versions) doc to test development versions of WordPress pushing updates through the WordPress Dashboard or via Git.
+Review our [Testing WordPress Core Development Versions](/wordpress-development-versions) doc to test development versions of WordPress by pushing updates through the WordPress Dashboard or via Git.

 ## Environment Specific Configuration for WordPress Sites

-Review our [Environment Specific Configuration for WordPress Sites](/environment-specific-config) doc to learn how to turn WordPress site plugins on and off based on the environment they are running on.
+Review our [Environment Specific Configuration for WordPress Sites](/environment-specific-config) doc to learn how to turn WordPress site plugins on and off for each environment.
 This doc also shows you how to use the same codebase with different settings for each environment, using values for the [PANTHEON_ENVIRONMENT variable](/read-environment-config).

 ## Local Development